gbeckers/Darr/README.rst

 -  **No compression**, although compression for archiving purposes is supported.
 -  **Inefficient (storage-wise) for very small arrays**.
-If you have a zillion small arrays, and storage space is a concern, use other approaches, unless you can concatenate them in a ragged array, which Darr does support (experimentally).
+If you have a zillion small and variable multi-dimensional arrays, and storage space is a concern, use other approaches.
+However, if your zillion arrays are 1-dimensional, or they are multi-dimensional but their length varies only in one dimension, you can store them as a ragged array in Darr (still experimental).

 Installation
 ------------